mangal-interactions/mangal/data-spec-draft.md

 - we need *a lot* of information to make inference and train predictive models
 - networks are *hard* to get in nature
-- need to compare several datasets to start working on the biogeography of webs
+- need to compare several datasets to start working on the biogeography of web

+A short paragraph describing the type of data we need and relating them to outstanding questions, ref from the recent literature.
+Space, evolution, gradients, prediction.

 # The elements of a network